Support structures for people with disabilities

 Structures in France

-Authorized spaces per year
+Places authorized per year

-• Inform in a clear, intelligible and appropriate manner.
+• Provide clear, understandable, and appropriate information.

 • Advise and guide the person.